 At the grocery store always be on the lookout for generic brands that will attract customers by pricing them competitively against popular brands.
 The quality is the same but it’s just that one is a new player in the market and the other an established one.

 So, no guesses next time when you are at the grocery store pick-up the one that is a generic brand and saves some bucks before they hike the prices.

-Come on Gen Z’ers encourage the upcoming brands to make them a big name tomorrow!
+Come on Gen Z’ers encourage upcoming brands to make them a big name tomorrow!

-11. Nothing wrong with the idea of attending a local school or a state college
+11. Nothing wrong with attending a local school or a state college

 Education is slowly losing its sheen because knowledge is everywhere and accessibility is getting easier each passing day with the advent of new technologies.
 Educate yourself and complete the formalities by getting the certificates.
 A community college can save you thousands of dollars provided you have an Associate’s degree before continuing at a four-year university.
 Nope, please don’t waste your money on a name.

 Agreed, you might miss all the typical fun and college experiences but the choice is yours to fix on something that can give you long-term benefits.

 Education is for the future but saving money makes sense too.